Elastic wave equation

 and

-where, for conciseness, half grid cell shifts are represented by a prime, for example Byx is the buoyancy at locations (y+12,x+12). δry, δrx, and δrp, are the locations of vy, vx, and pressure receivers, respectively.
-In order for the velocity receiver data to cover the same time range as the input sources, the recordings are shifted by half a time step before being returned to the user.
+where, for conciseness, half grid cell shifts are represented by a prime, for example \(B^{y'x'}\) is the buoyancy at locations \((y+\frac{1}{2}, x+\frac{1}{2})\). \(\delta_{r_y}\), \(\delta_{r_x}\), and \(\delta_{r_p}\), are the locations of \(v_y\), \(v_x\), and pressure receivers, respectively.
+The receiver data cover the same time range as the corresponding input sources, so the velocity receiver recordings are from -half a time step earlier than the pressure recordings.

 A “free surface” refers to a surface where the traction is zero.
-For example, if the y dimension is depth, then for the top surface to be a free surface we need σyy=0 and σxy=0 there.
+For example, if the \(y\) dimension is depth, then for the top surface to be a free surface we need \(\sigma_{yy}=0\) and \(\sigma_{xy}=0\) there.
 Different methods have been proposed to implement this.
-Deepwave currently uses the W-AFDA approach, and applies it to all four edges so that setting the PML width to zero on any of them will result in a free surface.
-W-AFDA uses non-symmetric finite difference stencils near the edges so that no values beyond the free surface are needed for calculations, and imposes the constraint that the traction is zero by setting the relevant stresses to zero in the calculations.
+Deepwave uses the improved vacuum method approach, so setting the property models to zero at any point will result in a free surface there.